Space Channel 5: Part 2: Reception

 Christian Nutt, writing for GameSpy, praised the sequel for an improved visual style and musical variety; he particularly noted Jackson's inclusion, saying the cameo highlighted his professional skill.
 Nich Maragos of 1UP.com praised the music, stating it was better than its predecessor for providing more variety and matching the music to the tone of its scenes.
 Maragos further elaborated when reviewing the game for GMR calling the music tighter, and the animation and gameplay improved to the point that he wished the first game had been similar.
 GamePro said that Agetec should be lauded for their efforts in bringing both games over in a single package.

 IGN's Douglass Perry said that Part 2 fixed the first game's faults and added new elements to enhance the gameplay.
 He praised the more ambitious presentation, expanded musical styles and greater scope of content.
 Peter Garden of Play Magazine enjoyed the sequel far more than its predecessor, citing the upgrade to full 3D graphics and improvements to input responses.
 Reviewers of the Special Edition release in North America praised this version due to including both games for a low price.

 Reviews of the Dreamcast Collection version were less positive, though most criticisms focused on the collection as a whole.
-IGN's Levi Buchanan called the game's tone forced compared to its predecessor as it tried outdoing the earlier game's "weird" tone.
-Keza MacDoland, writing for Eurogamer, complained of subpar sound quality and technical issues, which were present on the entire collection.
-By contrast, Jahanzeb Khan of PALGN cited it as the best game in the collection, but was disappointed that it was not the true original Dreamcast version and that the collection did not include the original game.
+IGN's Levi Buchanan called the game's tone "forced" compared to its predecessor, as it tried outdoing the earlier game's "weird" tone.
+Keza MacDonald, writing for Eurogamer, complained of subpar sound quality and technical issues, which were present on the entire collection.
+By contrast, Jahanzeb Khan of PALGN cited it as the best game in the collection, but was disappointed that the collection did not include the original Dreamcast version.